 4. Poor price to performance ratio

-Sure, the Raspberry Pi appears to be extremely cheap.
+Sure, Pi signage appears to be extremely cheap.
 In fact, you could probably set up Raspberry Pi-powered digital signage solution for under $100.

 The main issue is that Chrome is very poorly optimized on Raspberry Pi.
 So while the raw hardware specs may be decent for the Raspberry Pi 4 it's not going to be as good as an Android box in the real world (which is heavily optimized for Chrome).